White Card Certification Your Key to Mining Jobs in Australia

 Core Roles in the Mining Industry

 Mining sites are home to a variety of core roles that directly contribute to the extraction and handling of minerals.
+These include positions like drillersdump truck operatorsmachine operators, and excavators.
+While these roles tend to be the most well-known, they aren’t the only jobs available on mining sites.

 Support Roles and Entry-level Mining Jobs that Require a White Card

+While the focus is often on the core extraction jobs, mining sites depend heavily on a wide range of support staff to keep operations running safely and efficiently.
 The table below outlines some of the key support roles on Australian mining sites that require a White Card, detailing the work environment and example tasks for each role:

 Job Role Typical Work Environment Example Tasks